Variational inequalities on unbounded domains for zero-sum singular-controller vs. stopper games: Introduction

 where $W$ is a multi-dimensional Brownian motion and the control pair $(n_t,\nu_t)_{t\in[0,T]}$ is given by a unitary vector $n_t(\omega)\in\R^d$ and a real-valued, right-continuous, increasing process $\nu_t(\omega)$.
 The stopper decides when the game ends and receives from the controller an amount depending on a running payoff $h(t,x)$, a terminal payoff $g(t,x)$ and a cost $f(t,x)$ per unit of control exerted, see Section \ref{sec:setting} for details.
 Using a blend of analytical and probabilistic techniques we prove that the game admits a value $v$ which is the maximal solution in a suitable Sobolev space of the variational inequalities:

 a.e.\ in $[0,T)\times\R^d$ with terminal condition $u(T,x)=g(T,x)$.
 Here, $\cL$ is the infinitesimal generator of the uncontrolled SDE, $r\ge 0$ is a constant discount rate for the game's payoff {and $|\cdot|_d$ is the Euclidean norm in $\R^d$}.
-We also provide an optimal stopping rule for the stopper.
+We also provide an optimal stopping rule for the stopper, which provides a best response against {\em any} admissible control for the controller.

 The two variational problems in \eqref{eq:varineq} have not received much attention in the literature and they pose a number of challenges.
 The first obvious one is that swapping the order of `min' and `max' is non-trivial and it relates in some sense to proving the equivalence between the so-called upper and lower value of the game.
 Secondly, a solution of the variational problem is subject to two hard constraints: an obstacle constraint $u\ge g$ and a gradient constraint $|\nabla u|_d\le f$.
 Thirdly, we solve the problem on an {\em unbounded domain} but without imposing boundedness of the coefficients of the SDE or of the payoff functions, and without requiring uniform ellipticity of the matrix $\sigma\sigma^\top$ in the whole space.
-These seem important technical improvements even when compared to variational inequalities on unbounded domains for singular control problems (e.g., Chow et al.\ \cite{chow1985additive}, Soner and Shreve \cite{soner1989regularity,soner1991free}, Menaldi and Taksar \cite{menaldi1989optimal} and Zhu \cite{zhu1992generalized}) or optimal stopping games (e.g., Friedman \cite{friedman1973stochastic} and Stettner \cite{stettner2011penalty}).
+These seem important technical improvements even when compared to variational inequalities on unbounded domains for singular control problems (e.g., Chow et al.\ \cite{chow1985additive}, Soner and Shreve \cite{soner1989regularity,soner1991free}, Menaldi and Taksar \cite{menaldi1989optimal} and Zhu \cite{zhu1992generalized}) or optimal stopping games (e.g., Bensoussan and Friedman \cite{bensoussan1977nonzero}, Friedman \cite{friedman1973stochastic} and Stettner \cite{stettner2011penalty}).